xenit-eu/alfred-api/developer-documentation/developer.md

 # Concepts
+Alfred API is composed of two logical layers.

+* The base layer is a *Java API* built on top of the Alfresco.
+* A *REST API* is built on top of the Java abstraction layer, exposing a stable HTTP API.

 ## Data objects
 Alfred API has data objects that mirror the Alfresco concepts of QName, NodeRef, StoreRef, Path,